grid-line

 These apps offer streaming or on-demand workouts, often guided by fitness professionals, coaches, or personal trainers.

-But they both rely on special equipment.
+But they all rely on special equipment.

 The Nike Training Club app is another popular app that includes guided workouts along with personal training.